 Another attractive factor for students is undoubtedly Australia’s excellent quality of education and the global appeal of an Australian degree.

-For those of you, who have decided in favor of pursuing an Australian degree, we’re breaking down study in Australia cost to give you an idea of what to expect.
+For those of you, who are in favor of pursuing an Australian degree, we’re breaking down the costs to study in Australia to give you an idea of what to expect.

 1. Cost of Tuition

 As is the case with most universities, tuition fees will vary according to universities and programs.

 Generally, private universities will be more expensive than public universities.

 Another factor that influences cost of tuition to study in Australia is the location of the university.
 Universities in more rural settings usually charge lower tuition, while those in more metropolitan cities would require students to pay higher tuition.